appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 The `aggregationSize` prop is used to specify the total aggregations (think buckets) that you want returned based on the dataField value.

 **Note:** The `dataField` value in MultiList is of string type, since an aggregation is always performed on a single field.
-In contrast, you may want to search on multiple fields in different ways, so the DataSearch component uses an array of fields instead.
+In contrast, you may want to search on multiple fields in different ways, so the SearchBox component uses an array of fields instead.

 #### SingleRange